MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 ...
 ```

 The output above shows that a different system process of *ffffe001cd0ad040* is running.
-The image name shows, System, not audiodg.exe.
+The image name shows System, not audiodg.exe.

 Now use the !process command to switch to the process that was associated with audiodg.exe.
 In the example, the process ID is *ffffe001d147c840*.
 Substitute the process ID in the example with your process ID, that you recorded earlier.